 - Powder-Based Approaches

 Design of Medical Devices

-Note: A change in advisors will be periodically necessary due to faculty retirements, sabbatical leaves and the hiring of new faculty members.
+Note: A change in advisers will be periodically necessary due to faculty retirements, sabbatical leaves and the hiring of new faculty members.

 PROFESSOR F. MILLER